Chapter 2.04

 b.
 In order to assure transmittal of information necessary to conduct business of the city and to avoid Public Records Act liability for the city and council members for improper or private equipment use, council members shall use the tool(s) identified above to assist them in being able to receive and work with information related to duties as council members.

-F. Council Relations with City Boards and Commissions.
+G. Council Relations With City Boards and Commissions.

-G. Whenever a member of the city council attends any meeting of any other entity or organization, he or she should endeavor to be prudent in what he or she says or does at such meeting.
+2. Reports to the Public.
+Whenever a member of the city council attends any meeting of any other entity or organization, he or she should endeavor to be prudent in what he or she says or does at such meeting and shall ensure their comments represent that of the city rather than their personal opinion.
 Further, the council member should avoid attending such meeting if that attendance would impose an interference with the meeting or the operations of the other entity or organization, or of the operations of the city.
 (Ord.
+3261 § 7, 2024; Ord.
 3111 § 2(17), 2020).

 2.04.180 Travel and training authorization.